← All stages

 Volume, volume, volume

-The fastest path to fluency is reading a lot.
-Wide reading across many books, topics, and genres builds the mental library that supports comprehension.
+The fastest path to fluency is volume.
+Reading across different books, topics, and genres builds the connections that make comprehension feel natural.
+Read a lot.
+About everything.

 Build fluency with familiar texts